Zakaria1986/DatabaseOperations/intro_to_sql.md

     product_price DECIMAL(10,2)
 );
 ```
+Some tables are populated with data from others, our Orders table might take data from customers and products tables to make a new entry.

-Hopefully your CREATE TABLE statements look something like the above example, now we're going to create an orders table which references both customers and products by creating FOREIGN KEYS.
+Now we're going to create an orders table which references both customers and products by creating foreign.

 ```sql
 CREATE TABLE orders (